 Place two sprinklers* a considerable distance away from each signaling a start and a finish.
 Have one kid control the sprinklers by turning them on and off at random while having the other children try to run back and forth between the two without getting wet.
 This is perfect for the summer weather!

 19. Guess Who

 Tape a picture of a character from a show (if that’s the theme) or object onto each kid’s back.
 Then they have to ask questions to the other guests about whom they are or what they are.
 The trick is, they can only answer yes or no. Set a timer for 1 minute and have kids switch partners if they still haven’t guessed.
-First person to guess correctly wins.
+The first person to guess correctly wins.

-Have a little down time before or after lunch to give yourself, and the kids, a break with a game of bingo.
+Have a little downtime before or after lunch to give yourself, and the kids, a break with a game of bingo.
 It’s a classic game everyone loves.
 You can print out cards easily online and have the kids mark their spots with markers.